intermediate 25-30 minutes

 Goal: Instead of guessing what to work on, use data to identify the specific prompts and topics where effort will produce the biggest return.

-You already have the winning content asset.
+Existing citations to protect: Prompts where you already have a presence.
 Don’t create something new — protect what you have.
-Update this page regularly, add fresh data, and build additional backlinks pointing to it.
+Update cited pages regularly, add fresh data, and build additional backlinks.
 Decay is the biggest risk for existing citation positions.

 Prioritizing opportunities